Manifest2Heal

 Scattered Ashes Legacy

-Our ritual was simple: we walked around the yard together, scattering Orion’s essence in his chosen spots.
+Our ritual was simple: we walked around the perimeter together, scattering Orion’s essence in his chosen spots.

-With each handful, a feeling of peace settled over me.
+With each handful, a feeling of calm settled over me.
 He was ready to be outside, and I knew it was time to let him go.
-I felt comforted knowing he would remain, ever watchful, in the yard.
+I felt comforted knowing he would remain, ever watchful, in his beloved jungle lair.

-I found a sun catcher urn that perfectly captured the way his light filled my lab during the Purple Mystic harvest just weeks prior.
-A small part of him rested within the star locket, placed there moments before his peaceful passage outdoors.
+I found a memorial sun catcher that perfectly captured the way his light filled my lab during the Purple Mystic harvest just weeks prior.
+A small part of him rested within the star urn, placed there moments before his peaceful passage into the great outdoors.

-That evening, when Cam and I walked in from dinner, he shone brilliantly on the wall…our eternal star.
+That evening, when Cam and I walked in from dinner, he shone brightly on the wall…our eternal star.

 Star Urn Legacy